 How to make vegan salted caramel buttercream

-How to create a snowman cake
+How to shape a snowman cake

 To create the snowman design on this cake, the assembly is key.